lamusique/ScalaCollider/README.md

 ```

+### Specifying SC_HOME

 You might omit to set the `programPath` of the server's configuration, as ScalaCollider will by default read the system property `SC_HOME`, and if that is not set, the environment variable `SC_HOME`.
 Environment variables are stored depending on your operating system.
 On OS X, if you use the app-bundle of ScalaCollider-Swing, you can access them from the terminal:

+    $ mkdir ~/.MacOSX
     $ touch ~/.MacOSX/environment.plist
     $ open ~/.MacOSX/environment.plist

+Here, `open` should launch the PropertyEditor.
+Otherwise you can edit this file using a text editor.
+The content will be like this:

+    {
+      "SC_HOME" = "/Applications/SuperCollider_3.6.5/SuperCollider.app/Contents/Resources/";
+    }

-On the other hand, if you run ScalaCollider from a Bash terminal, you instead edit `~/.bash_profile`.
-The entry is something like `export SC_HOME=/path/to/folder-of-scsynth`.
+On the other hand, if you run ScalaCollider from a Bash terminal, you edit `~/.bash_profile` instead.
+The entry is something like:

+    export SC_HOME=/path/to/folder-of-scsynth

 On linux, the environment variables probably go in `~/.profile`.

 For more sound examples, see `ExampleCmd.txt`.
 There is also an introductory video for the [Swing frontend](http://github.com/Sciss/ScalaColliderSwing) at [www.screencast.com/t/YjUwNDZjMT](http://www.screencast.com/t/YjUwNDZjMT).